 |Must be reused or masked||Each device can have a unique address|

 A private IP address is a private digital address assigned by a router via DHCP to each device connected within the network.
-Private IP addresses help to tell one device apart from the other and are generally not seen by anyone outside the network.
+Private IP addresses help to tell one device apart from the other and are generally not seen by anyone outside the private network.
 The router works as a barrier that lets you set up a private IP network with any IP address scheme you wish.

 While a device communicates with a router locally through a private address, such as 192.168.0.1, the router then communicates with the internet through your public IP address.